sneddonlewis/Lewis-Codes/remote/README.md

-# Welcome to your CDK TypeScript project
+# AWS CDK

-This is a blank project for CDK development with TypeScript.
+CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+Individual projects are responsible for creating their own output following the location convention `<project-dir>/out/<bin-name>`.

 ## Useful commands